zeet-demo/node-github-actions/README.md

 # node-github-actions

-Using Zeet with Github Actions
+Using Zeet with Github Actions.